Chapter Story – Part Four

 “You didn’t kill your friend.
 Wallace Martin did.”
 Officer Rayne’s voice was hard with conviction.
 She went to interrupt him, convince him of her guilt, but he shushed her with his hand.
 “Just listen to me.”

 She stopped.
 Then opened her mouth.
 “Stop it, Hetty.”
 He knelt down in front of her and placed a hand on her knee.
 “Can you listen for a moment?”
 Exasperation thinned his tone.

 She said nothing, weighing his request, then gave a small nod.

 “Did you know your friend was in the witness protection program?”

 Hetty shook her head no. That was crazy.
 How did someone get into the witness protection program?
-The Maffia?
+The Mafia?
 No way.
 Not Annabelle.

 “Wallace Martin murdered her family, her parents and her younger brother, three years ago in Minneapolis.”

 Hetty gasped and covered her mouth with her hands.
-She bolted from the bed and paced the room, shaking her head.
+She paced the room, shaking her head.
 How did she not know this?
 Why hadn’t Annabelle told her?

 “No, she wouldn’t.
 Martin knew she was here.
-From the evidence we’ve obtained and his confession, he knew everything about her.
+From the evidence, we’ve obtained and his confession, he knew everything about her.
 He knew what dorm she lived in.
 He knew her routine.
-No matter what, he would have gotten to her.
+No matter what, he would’ve gotten to her.
 No matter what you said.
 And, honestly, Annabelle may have saved your life by not waiting for you, for heading to the underground without you.”